- Attending to issue/reader services desk for designated periods

 - Positive approach to continued training.

-To apply, please e-mail your cover letter and CV in PDF format ONLY, quoting reference number: NCI 0916 to email@example.com Closing date is 5pm on the 7th May 2021.
+To apply, please e-mail your cover letter and CV both in PDF format ONLY, quoting reference number: NCI 0999 to: email@example.com by 5:00 pm, 29th July 2022.

-Note: The functions and responsibilities assigned to the Library Assistant, are based on the current stated role and objective of the College.
-These functions and responsibilities may alter in line with any change in the role and objectives of the NCI.
+Note: The functions and responsibilities assigned the Library Assistant are based on the current stated role and objectives of the College.
+These functions and responsibilities may alter in line with any change in the role and objectives of the College.

 The Importance of Confidentiality